brootaylor/brootaylor-v2/src/_content/pages/work.md

 ---
 title: "Work"
 # Populates the `meta description` for a page
-summary: "I'm an independent Frontend Web Developer & UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations build their websites for over 15 years."
+summary: "I'm an independent Frontend Web Developer & UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations build their websites since 2004."
 # Populates the opening / `lead` text on a page
 lead:
   - 'My interest in all things webby began in late 1999 while working at the original <a href="https://en.wikipedia.org/wiki/Boo.com" rel="external">Boo.com</a>.
-After a brief stint of freelancing, I started at <a href="https://en.wikipedia.org/wiki/Air_Miles#Air_Miles_United_Kingdom" rel="external">Airmiles</a> in 2004 – which later became <a href="https://www.avios.com/" rel="external">Avios</a>.'
+After a brief stint of freelancing, I started at <a href="https://en.wikipedia.org/wiki/Air_Miles#Air_Miles_United_Kingdom" rel="external">Airmiles</a> in 2004 – which later became <a href="https://www.avios.com/" rel="external">Avios</a>.
+I was there for 11 years before deciding to take the contract & freelancing route again.'

 bodyClass: "work"

 date: 2021-06-23T18:38:00
-updated: 2021-10-04T15:44:00
+updated: 2021-10-21T16:36:00
 ---

 ## What I do